Macroscopic-ranged proximity effect in graphite: Results and discussion

 The main result of the present work is illustrated in Fig. \ref{fig_pristine}.
 In it, resistance vs. temperature plots of the sample $GS1$ are shown.
-Measurements were carried out prior and after connecting SC current-injection leads in the device.
-While no anomaly was observed for a sample with only N electrodes, the injection of electrical current through SC contacts induced a superconducting-like transition in $4p$ measurements, even though voltage probes were distant ca. $0.7$ mm - $1$ mm from the SC contacts (two orders of magnitude above $\xi_N$).
-Such behavior was shared by all our devices.
+Measurements were carried out prior and after connecting SC current-injection leads to the device.
+While no anomaly was observed for a sample with only N electrodes, the injection of electrical currents through SC contacts induced a superconducting-like transition in $4p$ measurements.
+This occured despite voltage probes being distant ca. $0.7$ mm - $1$ mm from the SC contacts (two orders of magnitude above $\xi_N$).
+Such a behavior was shared by all our devices.

-The $4p$ feature was strongly sample dependent.
-It manifested either as a sharp increase or decrease of the $4p$ resistance ($\text{R}_{4p} \equiv \text{V}_{4p}/I$, $I$ the applied current) below Tc, accounting for, at most, $5\%$ of the sample resistance at the center of the transition.
-Its general behavior was similar to the one observed in $2p$ measurements ($\text{R}_{2p} \equiv \text{V}_{2p}/I$), which is associated to the superconductivity at the SC electrodes in series with graphite.
-The large distances between the normal and superconducting electrodes in the $4p$ configuration, however, do not allow for such interpretation.
-In what follows, we consider data showing a sharp decrease in $\text{R}_{4p}(\text{T}<\text{T}_\text{c})$.
-The discussion, however, can also be applied to cases when a sharp increase manifests.
+The details of the $4p$ feature were sample dependent.
+In eight of our devices, the transition manifested as a sharp decrease of the $4p$ resistance ($R_{4p} \equiv V_{4p}/I$, $I$ the applied current) below Tc.
+In one sample, it manifested as a sharp increase.
+One device did not present signatures of the 4p transition, within experimental uncertainty.
+When a decrease was observed, it accounted for, at most, $10\%$ of the sample resistance at the center of the transition.
+Its general behavior was similar to the one observed in $2p$ measurements ($R_{2p} \equiv V_{2p}/I$), which are undoubtedly associated to the superconductivity at the SC electrodes.
+The large distances between the normal and superconducting contacts in the $4p$ configuration, however, do not allow for the same interpretation.
+In what follows, we consider data of the majority of devices, showing a sharp decrease in $R_{4p}(T<T_c)$.
+The discussion, however, can also be applied to the case when a sharp increase manifests.